sympy/sympy/doc/src/modules/functions/elementary.rst

 acos
 ----

-Returns the inverse cosine value of the arguement in radians.
+Returns the inverse cosine value of the argument in radians.

 Examples::

     >>> from sympy.functions import acos
     >>> acos(0)
     pi/2